 Nowadays, fashion’s buzziest “wars” are often fought on Instagram, whether it be claims of copying or backlash involving allegations of cultural appropriation.
-Look past this inherently click-able content and you will see a larger, more significant battle underway behind the scenes: one that involves some of the market’s largest manufacturers, which are busy squaring off in an effort to build up billion dollar rosters of big brand names to gain (or maintain) the wildly lucrative title of “leader” in the realms of cosmetics, fragrances, and eyewear.
+Look past this inherently click-able content and you will see a bigger battle underway behind the scenes: one that involves some of the market’s largest manufacturers, which are busy squaring off in an effort to build up billion dollar rosters of big brand names to gain (or maintain) the wildly lucrative title of “leader” in the realms of cosmetics, fragrances, and eyewear.

 Given the brand names and potential revenues at stake, it does not go unnoticed whenever one of these licenses changes hands.
-For example, L’Oreal announced this spring that it was well on its way to becoming “the world leader in perfumes.”
+For example, L’Oreal announced last spring that it was well on its way to becoming “the world leader in perfumes.”
 The tipping point?
 Its “win” of the Valentino fragrance license.

-In May, the Paris-based beauty firm revealed that it will produce fragrances and cosmetics for Italian fashion label Valentino, enhancing its own perfume business roster by scoring a license previously held by fellow cosmetic giant Puig.
+Almost exactly a year ago, the Paris-based beauty firm revealed that it will produce fragrances and cosmetics for Italian fashion label Valentino, enhancing its own perfume business roster by scoring a license previously held by fellow cosmetic giant Puig.
 The latter, a Spanish fashion and fragrance business, currently has dibs on the right to exclusively make, market, and claim a portion of the revenues for fragrances (and in some cases, other beauty products) bearing the Prada, Comme des Garcons, Nina Ricci, Paco Rabanne, Carolina Herrera, Christian Louboutin, and Jean Paul Gaultier names, among others.

 L’Oreal’s move to lure Valentino away from Barcelona-based Puig – which announced in early 2010 that it had partnered with the Italian fashion brand as part of “a multi-year worldwide license agreement involving the creation, development and distribution of luxury fine fragrances under the Valentino brand” – is par for the course in this ongoing game of licensor/licensee.
-But far from merely a small-stakes pastime, the business of licensing is a multi-hundred million dollar per brandpower play.
+But far from merely a small-stakes pastime, the business of licensing is a multi-hundred million dollar per brand power play.

 Due to the fixed duration of many of these licensing deals, fierce rivalry exists among the market’s most notable players each time an end-date approaches.
 That is how L’Oreal was able to poach the Valentino license from Puig (and before that, how Puig nabbed it from Proctor & Gamble), and how Euroitalia recently snagged Dsquared2 from fragrance licensor ICR, following a years-long partnership.

-Licensed products, such as eyewear and fragrances, which are sold at much lower price points than a designer ready-to-wear, for instance, serve as a way for brands to court a large pool of consumers, including young shoppers, who brands can later convert into full-fledged luxury buyers, discretionary income permitting.
+Licensed products, such as eyewear and fragrances, which are sold at much lower price points than designer ready-to-wear, for instance, serve as a way for brands to court a large pool of consumers, including younger shoppers, who brands can later convert into full-fledged luxury buyers, discretionary income permitting.
 Such deals also enable high fashion brands to expand into previously untapped categories, such as fragrances and beauty goods, which, as apparel and leather goods brands, they may not be equipped to explore in-house.

 More than anything else, though, licensing deals serve as a noteworthy source of revenue for them.
 To put such deals into perspective: As of 2017, about 90 percent of the $160 million a year in sales at Calvin Klein Inc. comes from licensing the designer's name to makers of underwear, jeans and perfume, making licensing an especially effective tool for fashion houses, especially those whose price points are traditionally too exorbitant for the average consumer.